energyfaculty.com is a source for finding and exploring information related to energy.

 - All interested in energy matters

 energyfaculty.com may be used various ways.
-You can use it as a textbook going through all the chapters or the ones that are most interesting for you.
+You can use it as a textbook going through all the chapters or going to the ones that are most interesting for you.
 You can use it as an encyclopedia, going straight to the information you are looking for, using the search function on the right hand side of all pages or via the menus.
 You can use it as a glossary going straight to the glossary section.

 - Forms of energy